GregoirePetit/gregoirepetit.github.io/_pages/about.md

 {% include base_path %}

-My desire to conduct research stems from a deep fascination with the transformative power of Machine Learning and its potential to solve complex, real-world problems.
-I am particularly drawn to conducting research in the field of medical AI, where the integration of diverse data modalities offers an exciting frontier for innovation.
+My desire to conduct research stems from a deep fascination with the transformative power of Machine Learning and its potential to address complex, real-world challenges.
+I am particularly drawn to advancing research where the integration of diverse data modalities can drive innovation toward more sustainable, resource-efficient, and societally impactful solutions.

 Education
 ======